gt-cec/ONR-Medivac/README.md

 # ONR-Medivac

-The  TTS engine being used requires an older version of python, make sure to use that. (might be better to create a virtual environment for it rather than changing the python version)
+The  TTS engine being used (https://github.com/coqui-ai/TTS?tab=readme-ov-file) requires an older version of python, make sure to use that.
+Virtual environment is created in conda, activate before running
+1.  conda activate TTSenv

-1. Start running modified_server.py
+2. Start running server.py
-2. Open all the routes- /voicecontrol, ControlPanel/JarvisOz
+3. Open all the routes- /voicecontrol, ControlPanel/JarvisOz